carbon-language/carbon-lang/llvm/docs/Statepoints.rst

   these identifiers.
 * Constant which describes the flags passed to the statepoint intrinsic
-* Constant which describes number of following deopt *Locations* (not operands)
+* Constant which describes number of following deopt *Locations* (not operands).
+Will be 0 if no "deopt" bundle is provided.
-* Variable number of Locations, one for each deopt parameter listed in the IR statepoint (same number as described by previous Constant).
+* Variable number of Locations, one for each deopt parameter listed in the "deopt" operand bundle.
 At the moment, only deopt parameters with a bitwidth of 64 bits or less are supported.
-Values of a type larger than 64 bits can be specified and reported only if a) the value is constant at the call site, and b) the constant can be represented with less than 64 bits (assuming zero extension to the original bitwidth).
+Values of a type larger than 64 bits can be specified and reported only if a) the value is constant at the call site, and
+  b) the constant can be represented with less than 64 bits (assuming zero extension to the original bitwidth).
 * Variable number of relocation records, each of which consists of exactly two Locations.
 Relocation records are described in detail